 Usually it takes at least 3 months for symptoms to subside completely.
 If pain persists beyond 6 months, it may be time for you to consider surgery.
 There are procedures that can lengthen the tendon, repair or remove damaged tissues, and transfer tendons so that the remaining Achilles has the added strength it needs to regain full function.

 If your Achilles is hurting, do not ignore it in hopes that it will eventually go away.
 It will only worsen and possibly even rupture.
 As soon as you notice symptoms of Achilles tendonitis, you should start treating Achilles tendonitis!
-At the first signs, contact Dr. Jennifer Keller of Shenandoah Podiatry for an appointment.
+At the first signs, contact Shenandoah Podiatry for an appointment.
 You can reach us at (540) 904-1458 for our Roanoke location.
-Let us be your hero!
+Let our podiatrists be your heroes!